-The Copy link to Google Maps command in the route menu allows you to generate a Google Maps link to your route and send it to a person who doesn’t have Mapsly (in WhatsApp, for example), so they can open the route in Google Maps on their phone.
+The Copy Google Maps link option in the route menu allows you to generate a Google Maps link to your route and send it to a person who doesn’t have Mapsly (in WhatsApp, for example), so they can open the route in Google Maps on their phone.

 If Google Maps is not yet running in the background on your mobile phone, opening a route link starts Google Maps which immediately attempts to resolve My location in the route link, and if the Location permission for Google Maps set to “Allow only when using the app”, Google Maps will be denied access to your GPS sensor and will not be able to resolve it, so it will determine your location by your IP as a fallback method, which will result in an inaccurate location.